 The Town maintains self-balancing funds; however, some cash transactions flow through the General Fund.
 In order to obtain accountability for each fund, the Town utilizes interfund receivable and payable accounts.
-At December 31, 2017, the General Fund had an interfund payable of \$6,760 to the nonmajor governmental funds.
+At December 31, 2018, there were no outstanding interfund receivables or payables.

 During the year, several interfund transactions occurred between funds.
-The transfer of \$7,142 into the General Fund from the Permanent Funds (a nonmajor governmental fund) was made to distribute the earned income during the year to support the Town's programs.
+The transfer of \$8,178 into the General Fund from the Permanent Funds (a nonmajor governmental fund) was made to distribute the earned income during the year to support the Town's programs.